scelis/twine/README.md

 Whitepace in this file is mostly ignored.
 If you absolutely need to put spaces at the beginning or end of your translated string, you can wrap the entire string in a pair of `` ` `` characters.
 If your actual string needs to start *and* end with a grave accent, you can wrap it in another pair of `` ` `` characters.
 See the example, below.

+### References

+If you want a key to inherit the values of another key, you can use a reference.
+Any property not specified for a key will be taken from the reference.

 ### Example

 	[[General]]